 Mooring parallel to the quay/bank

-Be careful, as this manoeuvre can be difficult if there is a strong wind or current.
+Be careful, as this manoeuvre can be tricky if there is a strong wind or current.

 Come forward as close as possible to the place where you wish to moor.
 Before turning to line yourself parallel with the mooring spot (taking into account any drift that may occur from the wind or current).